antriver/laravel-site-utils/README.md

 ## TODO
-* Resetting the password of a user who has not verified their email returns an UnverifiedUserException after trying to login so it looks like the password reset failed when it didn't.
+* Resetting the password of a user who has not verified their email returns an UnverifiedUserException after trying to login, so it looks like the password reset failed when it didn't.
 * Command to delete expired password reset tokens.